Voting & Elections

 Your ballot includes a postage pre-paid official return envelope addressed to the county clerk’s office.
-To ensure your ballot arrives by the deadline, please mail your ballot on or before October 27, 2020.
-In accordance with state law, if your ballot does not arrive by 7:00PM on November 3, it will not be counted.
+To ensure your ballot arrives by the deadline for the 2022 General Election, please mail your ballot on or before November 4, 2022.
+In accordance with state law, if your ballot does not arrive by 7:00PM on Election Day it will not be counted.

 By Hand Delivery

-You may deliver your absentee ballot to the office of the county clerk or any early or Election Day voting location in your county by 7:00PM on November 3, 2020.
+You may deliver your absentee ballot to the office of the county clerk or any early or Election Day voting location in your county by 7:00PM .
 You can search for a voting location near you at nmvote.org

 Pursuant to state law only a voter, caregiver to that voter or member of that voter’s immediate family may deliver that voter’s absentee ballot to the county clerk in person or by mail.
 “Immediate family” means the spouse, children, parents or siblings of a voter.
 If any one of these authorized people returns the mailed ballot of the voter, they must sign the official return envelope.